 The failure was invisible.
 Nothing broke.
 No one complained.
-The numbers looked fine, deadlines were met, and decisions were made on time in clear, professional language.
+The numbers looked fine, deadlines were met, and decisions were made in clear, professional language.
 From the outside, everything seemed solid.
-That is what made it dangerous, especially in a year when conversations around AI books 2026 were filled with confidence about smarter systems and better decisions.

 A few weeks later, I reread a short internal note I had approved with help from an AI system.
-Something felt strange.
+Something felt off.
 The logic was clear, the tone was right, and the decision made sense.
 But I could not remember why I had agreed to it.
-I could explain the reasons and rebuild the argument, yet I could not recall what felt risky at the time or what I had struggled with.
-The tension of that moment was gone, replaced by a neat explanation that did not fully feel like mine.
-It was not wrong, which made it even harder to notice.

-By then, I had read a lot about AI.
-Articles, research papers, and strong opinions about the future.
-I could discuss both sides of most AI topics with ease.
-But when it came time to decide what not to delegate and where to slow down instead of letting the system move faster, I noticed something.
-I kept defaulting.
+By then, I had read enough about AI.
+I could explain most ideas, argue both sides, and still default when it mattered.
 Not because I was lazy, but because something quieter was happening.
-My judgment was still there, yet it was getting thinner.
+My judgment was still there, but it was getting thinner.

 1. The Ethical Algorithm